top of page

 What is Citrisolve?

 Citrisolv is a natural solvent that breaks down the toner ink from a laser-printed image without damaging the transfer surface.
-You can purchase it on Amazon.
+It can be purchased on Amazon.

 Citrisolv loosens the ink from the printed material, allowing it to be pressed and transferred onto another surface, such as canvas, wood, or fabric.